albertbregonia/mini-chat/README.md

 ![Demo](https://github.com/albertbregonia/MiniChat/blob/master/img/demo.jpg?raw=true "Demo")

 **MiniChat** is written in C# using the .NET Framework.
-It exemplifies the fundamentals of socket programming with its main purpose being a visually appealing, easy-to-use, debugging tool for internet-capable devices.
-Even a very simple network program like this, requires a lot of error-checking in order to be robust.
-If you are learning to program with sockets off of this code, please keep that in mind.
+It exemplifies the fundamentals of socket programming with its main purpose being a visually appealing, easy-to-use, debugging tool for network-capable devices or network-based software.

 ### Note: If you are to use this software you must:
 - Understand the basic concepts of networking such as IP addresses and ports.